ncsa/Nightingale_real/docs/source/filesystem.rst

 petabytes (PB) of storage, and high aggregate throughput (hundreds of gigabytes per second).
 These features make Lustre an advantageous data storage solution for many scientific computing applications.

-The table below describes the storage areas available on Nightingale's filesystem.
+The table below describes the location, purpose, and quota policy for the storage areas available on Nightingale's filesystem.

 .. table:: Nightingale Storage Areas
    :align: "left"